mvdh7/pytzer/docs/modules/matrix.md

 `.matrix` encodes an alternative formulation of the Pitzer model, using matrix mathematics instead of loops to cycle through the different combinations of solutes.

 This version of the code runs much faster than the equivalent `.model` functions for a single solution.
-It therefore more suitable for using in the equilibration solver.
+It therefore more suitable for using in the equilibration solver in `.equilibrate`.
 However, if some property is being evaluated for many different solutions without the need for equilibrium calculations, then the functions in `.model` will probably run faster.

 ## `.assemble` - prepare for matrix calculation